wusai2333/trib/doc/lab1.md

 More specifically, you need to implement two entry functions that are defined in `triblab/lab1.go` file: `ServeBack()` and `NewClient()`.
-Now, they are both placeheld by `panic("todo")`.
+Now, they are both implemented with `panic("todo")`.

-## Get Up-to-date
+## Get Your Repo Up-to-date

-If you cloned your source folder before April, 1st.
+If you cloned your source folder before Tuesday April, 1st.
 You might need to first get your repo up-to-date:

 ```
 $ cd ~/gopath/src/trib